 “Yes,” I called back.
 “Well, I am anyway.
 She’s…”

-“Oh good,” the man said, walking over toward us.
+“Oh good,” the man said, walking over toward us through the crowded children.
 “I haven’t met anyone British.
 Only a group of Germans.
 Are you staying here?”

 “They’re one of us, Dad.”